• Free shipping on all orders

 Atopic Dermatitis

-Other possible causes of allergic dermatitis in dogs manifesting as red swollen and itchy skin and possible scabs include environmental allergens such include mold, pollen, and dust mites.
+Other possible causes of allergic dermatitis in dogs manifest as red, swollen, and itchy skin and possible scabs.
+Atopic dermatitis can result from environmental allergens such as mold, pollen, and dust mites.

 3. Skin Infections